 What is Conditional Logic?

-Conditional logic a.k.a Branching or Skip logic helps make your form more straightforward and more concise to take by hiding questions that are not relevant to specific answers.
-In simpler words, when a respondent answers a form/quiz question, the succeeding questions depend upon the answer to the former question.
+Conditional logic a.k.a Branching or Skip logic helps make your form more straightforward and concise, by hiding questions that are not relevant to specific answers.
+In simpler words, when a respondent answers a form/quiz question, the succeeding questions depend upon the answer given to the former question.

-To make it uncomplicated here is an example of how conditional logic questions are created.
+To make it uncomplicated, here is an example of how conditional logic questions are created.
 For example, the main question asked is – Do you own a car?
-Then there are two options for this question – Yes & No.
+Then there are two options for this question – Yes and No.

 How to Add Conditional Questions in Google Forms

-Now moving forward to create the steps for setting google forms conditional questions.
-You can create conditional questions in google forms for any use cases whether it’s for a customer feedback survey, event feedback survey, RSVP, event registration, or anything.
+Now let’s see how to create the steps for setting Google Forms conditional questions.
+You can create conditional questions in Google Forms for any use case whether it’s for a customer feedback survey, RSVP, event registration, or anything else.

 - Go to Google Forms, click on the ‘Template Gallery’ or select ‘Blank Form/Quiz.’

-- If you have selected a template, then you’ll find pre-added few questions that you can modify, besides to show nested questions in google forms we will have to first add different sections.
+- If you have selected a template, then you’ll find a few pre-added questions that you can modify, to show nested questions in Google Forms we will have to first add different sections.

-- Before that, you can configure settings and customize your google forms, though you can also do it towards the end.
+- Before that, you can configure settings and customize your Google forms, though you can also do it towards the end.
+To configure settings go to the ‘Settings’ tab and to customize the form navigate to the “Customize Theme” option.

 - Section 1: User Details followed by an event to be attended,